remy/remysharp.com/public/blog/analytics-logs-and-metrics.md

 <!--more-->

+## TL;DR

+Three analytics options I've looked at:

+- Netlify: server side, includes _everything_, can help with debugging bandwidth and errors
+- Google Analytics: for me, huge amount of historical data, can re-target, ethically questionable though
+- Custom logging with [GoAccess](https://goaccess.io): bit of extra hassle, ethically sound, can include errors, only records visitors not requests (a good thing)

+For the short term I'll run all these analytics and logging options.
+There's also important action points: if, like me, you redirect to a 404 page, ensure that it's as lean as it can be as it's a wasteful place to be spending bandwidth - a single source was consuming 800Mb/month from a single hotlinked script that landed on a 404 page.

+Finally: review again in a few months to make sure aims are still aligned.

 ## What are my aims?

 Before I jump into the tools, I really need to ask myself: what are the aims of this kind of analysis?